rkuma183/wilsonmar.github.io/_posts/2016-09-15-ansible-mac-osx-setup.md

 ## Apple Store programs #

 Programs are installed into the Applications folder.
-Remember there are two different Applications folders
+Two different ones:

    * `cd /Applications`

    * `cd ~/Applications` to see programs installed by clicking browser links, such as GoToMeeting, etc.
+   <br /><br />

-To get rid of GarageBand,
+To get rid of the GarageBand music program, which comes with Apple MacOS:

 0. In a Terminal, go to where Apple stores its default apps at: